 The University will provide reasonable remedial and protective measures to third parties as appropriate and available, taking into account the role of the third party and the nature of any contractual relationship with the University.

 Any interim measures will not disproportionately impact the complainant.
 Requests for interim measures may be made by the complainant to the Title IX Office.
 The Title IX Office is responsible for ensuring the implementation of interim measures and coordinating the University's response with the appropriate offices on campus.
 The Title IX Office has the discretion to impose and/or modify any interim measure based on all available information and is available to meet with a complainant or respondent to address any concerns about the provision of interim measures.
 The University will maintain the privacy of any remedial and protective measures provided under this policy to the extent practicable and will promptly address any violation of interim remedial or protective measure.

-All individuals are encouraged to report to the Title IX Office any concerns about the failure of another to abide by any restrictions imposed through interim measure.
+All individuals are encouraged to report to the Title IX Office any concerns about the failure of another to abide by any restrictions imposed through an interim protective measure.
 In the event of an immediate health or safety concern, individuals should contact 911 or x2222 (on campus) immediately.
-The University will take immediate action to enforce a previously implemented measure, and disciplinary penalties can be imposed for failing to abide by a University-imposed interim measure.
+The University will take immediate action to enforce a previously implemented measure, which may include additional interim restrictions and/or disciplinary penalties for failing to abide by a University-imposed interim protective measure.
+In evaluating whether a respondent has violated the conditions of an interim protective measure, the Title IX Office has the authority to conduct expedited fact-gathering (with appropriate notice and the opportunity to be heard), to impose separate disciplinary action for the violation based on the facts as gathered, or to incorporate the failure to comply with the interim protective measure into the underlying investigation and charges of prohibited conduct.
+Even if not charged separately, information about failure to abide by an interim protective measure may also be considered by the Review Panel in determining an appropriate sanction.